Suburban Mobility Authority for Regional Transportation

-The Suburban Mobility Authority for Regional Transportation (SMART) is the public transit operator serving the suburbs of Detroit, Michigan, United States.
-Beginning operations in 1967 as the Southeastern Michigan Transportation Authority (SEMTA), the agency was reorganized and renamed SMART in 1989.
-SMART operates 45 bus routes (supplementing the Detroit Department of Transportation), plus paratransit and microtransit services.
+The Suburban Mobility Authority for Regional Transportation (SMART) is the primary public transit operator serving the suburbs of Detroit in the U.S. state of Michigan.
+SMART operates 45 bus routes, as well as paratransit, dial-a-ride, and microtransit services.
+It is accompanied by the Detroit Department of Transportation (DDOT), which operates similar service in the city of Detroit and its enclaves.

 History

 1967–1989: SEMTA

 The Michigan Legislature passed the Metropolitan Transportation Authorities Act of 1967, which included the creation of the Southeastern Michigan Transportation Authority (SEMTA).
 SEMTA was charged to take over the ownership and operations of the fractured regional transit systems in Macomb, Oakland, and Wayne counties, including the city of Detroit.

 The new authority acquired several suburban transit bus operations including Lake Shore Coach Lines (1971), Pontiac Municipal Transit Service (1973), Dearborn's Metropolitan Transit (1974), Birmingham's Great Lakes Transit (1974), and Royak Oak's Martin Lines (1975).
 However, the 1967 transportation act did not provide the regional authority with any means to levy taxes.
 By 1974, the Detroit Department of Street Railways (DSR) had been reorganized as a city department of Detroit, leaving SEMTA only coordination over the suburban services.
 That same year, SEMTA acquired a commuter train service between downtown Detroit and Pontiac from the Grand Trunk Western Railroad.
 Due to declining ridership and a lack of funding, the commuter rail service was discontinued in October 1983.

 In 1979, SEMTA approved a regional transit plan, which included improved bus service and new rail transit, but the plan was never implemented due to lack of funds.
 The last commuter rail service was a former Penn Central route, named the Michigan Executive, that ran from the Michigan Central Depot in Detroit to Jackson.
 Its final operator was Amtrak, as funded by the State of Michigan.
 The already pared down Executive service ended in 1984.

 Beginning in 1983, SEMTA oversaw the construction of the Detroit People Mover, which was conceived as part of a much larger project of light rail lines and a downtown subway.
 Mismanagement of the project resulted in tens of millions of dollars in cost overruns, causing the federal government to pull out of the project.
 In 1985, with the half-built project in limbo, the city of Detroit negotiated with SEMTA to take over the project, and it was transferred to the newly created Detroit Transportation Corporation.